csf-ngs/hinkskalle/README.md

 - full library:// protocol (should be compatible to sylabs cloud), including architecture specific tags and signed containers (with public pgp keyserver or additional software)
 - shub:// *pull only* for legacy clients and pipelines
-- oras:// *pull only* for fancy new technology (full ORAS support in progress)
+- oras:// protocol support for push and pull (not very well tested)
+- [OCI distribution spec compliance](https://github.com/opencontainers/distribution-spec) for [docker](https://docs.docker.com/registry/introduction/) and [oras](https://oras.land/) (not very well tested)
 - simple container storage on local or network filesystems
 - LDAP authentication
 - Minimal permission system